kajusviliusis/trading-platform/README.md

 # 6nuliai
 - a stock trading platform (only has the s&p500 stocks) with live prices (from finnhub api), users are able to buy/sell, search stocks, see holdings, wallet, profile
-- made it to understand how .net, rest apis work

 ## tools
 - backend: ASP.NET Core Web API (.NET 8), C#